Bran1304/alitu-podparse/readme.md

 # podparse

 A simple package for parsing podcast feeds into manageable JavaScript objects.
 For use with Node and in the browser.
-Based on [jbierfeldt/podcast-feed-parser](https://github.com/jbierfeldt/podcast-feed-parser/).
+Originally based on [jbierfeldt/podcast-feed-parser](https://github.com/jbierfeldt/podcast-feed-parser/).

 ## Installation